stengunn/110-fall2018/weekly_materials/week1/commHomework.md

 # Week 1 Tuesday Homework: Communication Basics

-Before starting this week's homework, make sure you've done the [readings for Thursday's class](../../Schedule.md#w1-th-readings).

-All tasks must be completed before the start of class on Thursday.
+In this exercise, you'll set up your Slack account and send me your username so that I can add you to a private  channel for your notetaking group.
+All tasks must be completed by midnight on Tuesday, 8/29.

+***Important note:*** *If you already use Slack with another group, you will not be able to use that login for the class Slack.
+Every Slack team is a separate system, with its own usernames and passwords.
+You can, however, be logged into multiple Slack teams from the same client.*

+1. Create an account in our class Slack at http://lawley-110-2017.slack.com.
+(You will have to use your RIT email for this.)
+[Edit your profile](https://get.slack.help/hc/en-us/articles/204092246-Edit-your-profile) to include your first and last name, and a (recognizable) photo of yourself.

+2. In myCourses, modify your profile page to include the same photo you used on your Slack profile.

-1. Use your RIT email account to send a message to me (Elizabeth.Lawley@rit.edu).
+3. Use your RIT email account to send a message to me (Elizabeth.Lawley@rit.edu).
 The email should have the subject line "110 Introduction – Your Name”.
-The content of the email is up to you.
-You'll get the same amount of credit with a blank message as you will with a lengthy and detailed introduction telling me about yourself.
-2. After reading the Slack tutorials, add yourself to the class Slack at http://lawley-110-2017.slack.com.
-(You will have to use your RIT email for this.)
-Your username should be your name, in the form FirstLast, FirstL, or FLast (e.g. LizLawley or LizL or LLawley).
-Add a (recognizable) photo to your Slack profile
-3. In myCourses, modify your profile page to include the same photo you used on your Slack profile.
+At a minimum, the email should tell me what your username is in Slack; you're welcome to provide more of an introduction if you'd like (I always enjoy learning more about my students), but that won't affect your grade.